HusseinOmar/ai_file_analyzer/README.md

 - Then you will choose the format of the file extension.
 You can choose one or more separated with commas
 - The application will search for all files in the folder with the specific extension
 - Next, you will choose one of two analysis method
-  - Method 1: Upload multiple files and analyze data in all files at once with single prompt
+  - **Method 1**: Upload multiple files and analyze data in all files at once with single prompt
-  - Method 2: Analyze each file separately with the same prompt.
+  - **Method 2**: Analyze each file separately with the same prompt.